turingschool/backend-curriculum-site/module2/lessons/model_testing_in_rspec_for_sinatra_app.md

     * `scenario` blocks to indicate an outcome (something to test)
     * `expect` instead of assert

+* Model testing describes our "bottom-up" design, and shows other developers how our model code should work within our application.

 ## Code-Along

 ### Setting up Model Tests